Kamuruthi2017/Tableau/README.md

 Which bikes (by ID) are most likely due for repair or inspection in the timespan?
 I was not able to determine this from the subset of data collected.
 How variable is the utilization by bike ID?
 I was not able to determine this from the subset of data collected.
 Additionally, city officials would like to see the following visualizations:
 A static map that plots all bike stations with a visual indication of the most popular locations to start and end a journey with zip code data overlaid on top.
-See the maps on sheet Map for Start Stations and MAp for End Station with Zipcode and population numbers respectively|
+See the maps on sheet Map for Start Stations and MAp for End Station with Zipcode and population numbers respectively.